-The Roscoe Lions Club hosts the village's annual Fall Festival at Leland Park, featuring amusement rides, live music, parades and a raffle.
+The Roscoe Lions Club hosts the village's annual Fall Festival at Leland Park, featuring amusement rides, live music, parades and a raffles.
 All proceeds from the raffle will go toward supporting the Lions Club.
-The parade on Sunday starts at 11:00am.

 Hardin County Fluorspar Festival celebrates the influences brought to the area by the Fluorspar Mining Companies.
 Located on the banks of the Ohio River.
 Rosiclare (once known as the “Fluorspar Capital”), has a colorful history that revolved around this mineral.
 Each year, the Festival highlights and brings back memories of days gone by.
 Held on the first weekend in October in Downtown Rosiclare, the Festival features an ever-growing list of activities and things to do, including a Queen’s Pageant, a carnival, hickory-smoked barbeque, a pet parade, kid’s games, karoke, food and craft vendors, a quilt show, an open-house at the American Fluorite Museum, a car, truck and motorcycle show and a large parade featuring local school bands, groups, floats, a Grand Marshall and horse clubs.
 Local musical talent will also be on hand and the finale is held Saturday evening at the City Park on the Ohio River.